 Combine the chopped peanuts and the blackening spice and place on a flat plate.

-Pour the eggs or egg substitute into a wide bowl.
+Pour the beaten eggs into a wide bowl.

 Heat a cast iron skillet to medium and add the oil.
 The oil should just shimmer in the pan, not smoke, or you could burn the peanuts (hmmm, how do I know that...?).